-Amaterasu ordered him to govern there.
+Giving rice ears (Ina-ho), Amaterasu ordered him to govern Japan by nourishing the people living there.

-By the way, the oldest Japanese chronicle tells us that this Ninigino-miya is the great grandfather of the first emperor Jinmu.
+Incidentally, the oldest Japanese chronicle tells us that this Ninigino-miya is the great grandfather of the first emperor Jinmu.

 Shinto is the indigenous religion in Japan.

-It is said that Shinto gradually emerged at the dawn of Japanese history and crystallized itself as a system of imperial religion maybe around the 5th century.
+They say that Shinto gradually emerged at the dawn of Japanese history and crystallized itself as a system of imperial religion maybe around the 5th century.

-As a result, it has neither a specific founder nor any sacred Scripture.
+Therefore, it has neither a specific founder nor any sacred Scripture.

 According to Shinto, gods live in everything in nature.

-Therefore, everything in nature could become gods.
+As a result, everything in nature could become gods.